-As part of the sampling related activities, the computation of the variance estimates was expanded, by employing the use of SAS.
+As part of the sampling related activities, the computation of the variance estimates was expanded, by employing the use of the Statistical Analysis System (SAS).
 This allowed for the creation of a wider suite of variance estimates in a shorter timeframe.
 Work has also started on the documentation of STATIN's approach to sample design, selection and variance estimation.